 While digitalization initiatives have already been launched in many restaurants and fast food chains; the impact has not been limited to front office systems, like self-service kiosks, mobile apps or wireless payments.

-There are many back-office systems being transformed right now as restaurants execute on digitalization initiatives to improve how they serve customers and do so more efficiently.
+Many back-office systems are being transformed right now as restaurants execute on digitalization initiatives to improve how they serve customers and do so more efficiently.
 Maybe it’s not a reality for small family restaurants somewhere in the Alps or on the coast of Italy; but if we are talking about large companies, digitalization is a must-have for their businesses to survive and thrive.

-For example, Pizza Hut in Hong Kong made a decision to transform its CRM system into a so-called Social CRM.
+For example, Pizza Hut in Hong Kong decided to transform its CRM system into a so-called Social CRM.
 First of all, by taking this approach, they have opened up more channels to communicate with their clients and get feedback from them.
 Their solution is based on the Microsoft Azure platform and includes the corporate website, online ordering system, and new mobile apps that have replaced physical loyalty cards.

 An electronic queue in restaurants is also realized with a mobile app.
 With apps, anyone can save up bonuses, share them with friends, and also get personalized coupons via Pizza Hut’s digital platform called “Youpon”.
 Since Pizza Hat started to use these cloud software for retail its sales have increased by 23%.
 The volume of online pizza orders grew so fast in just the first few months, this category now represents about 45% of total revenue.

 Here’s another example.
 Last year Subway launched its new division Subway Digital in collaboration with Accenture.
 Subway Digital will create a comprehensive omnichannel strategy and establish an implementation support team to enhance engagement and build loyalty.

 The main goal here is to stop the decline of the company’s share in the US sandwich market; it has dropped by 5.1% since 2010 but is still just above 49%.
 Last September Subway acquired Canadian e-commerce company Avanti Commerce to bolster its digital presence.
 What are their plans?
 No doubt, we’ll find out soon.